AleksandarKostovic/bash-game/README.md

-This is a very simple CLI game made in shell script, made for any bash terminal.
+This is a very simple CLI game written in shell script, made for any bash terminal.

 # Instalation